nshawn4675/nshawn4675.github.io/_posts/2021-02-15-The-K-Weakest-Rows-in-a-Matrix.md

 ---
 layout: post
 title: "[LeetCode February Challange] Day 15 - The K Weakest Rows in a Matrix"
 date: 2021-02-15 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Easy, Array, Binary Search, Amazon]
+tags: [Easy, Array, Binary Search, Sorting, Heap (Priority Queue), Matrix, Amazon, C++]
 ---
 You are given an <font color="red">m x n</font> binary matrix <font color="red">mat</font> of <font color="red">1</font>'s (representing soldiers) and <font color="red">0</font>'s (representing civilians).
 The soldiers are positioned **in front** of the civilians.
 That is, all the <font color="red">1</font>'s will appear to the **left** of all the <font color="red">0</font>'s in each row.